Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Quarterly updates with understandable risk metrics

-• Translation between IT team and management
+• Translation between the IT team and executive management

 • Crisis communication during incidents

-Operational Support:
+Operational support:

-• Assistance in audits (ISO 27001, FINMA, NIS2)
+• Support during audits (ISO 27001, FINMA, NIS2)

-• Incident response leadership in case of emergencies
+• Incident response leadership in an emergency

 • Vendor evaluations and contract negotiations